DaviGuanabara/loyalWingmen/README.markdown

 ### Common installation issues

 #### - Not building Wheels
-wheels is not building due to lack of c/c++ interpreter.
+wheels are not building due to lack of c/c++ interpreter.
 On Windows, this can be solved installing a pack for c++ desktop development in Visual Studio Community, as shown in step 4 in Windows Installation
 Other reason is related with python version. versions like python@3.11 brings this problem. please, use python 3.8

 #### - Callback problem